I've only made this Brownie Batter Frosting a couple of times because honestly - it's dangerous. Very, very dangerous.

 - 2 squares of unsweetened bakers chocolate, melted (assuming squares are 1 oz. each)

 - 3 cups powdered sugar (more if needed for desired consistency)

-- 2 Tbsp. hot water, more if needed
+- 2 tablespoon. hot water, more if needed

 - In a mixing bowl, beat the butter until light and fluffy.
 Pour in the melted chocolate squares and mix thoroughly then add the dry brownie mix, salt, and vanilla and beat again.
 Slowly add in the powdered sugar.
 It will be thick!
 Add the hot water (one tablespoon at a time) until the desired consistency is achieved.